 Degree-seeking students should then normally continue with foundational courses in each of the core theological disciplines.
-There is no magic order, but the ideal order for the first four to six courses (after TH601 and BS600) would probably be (1) biblical core (taking Hebrew Bible before New Testament); (2) H601 The Early-Medieval Christian Church before H603 Modern Church History (for the M.A.
-Theol.); (3) ST601 Foundations of Systematic Theology; (4) MT600 Fundamentals of Theological Ethics.
-Some reasons for this order include the use of the Hebrew Bible in the New Testament; the importance of the period 100-451 as a continuation of the first Christian century and a foundation for subsequent centuries; the use of Scripture and the church fathers in later (including contemporary) theology; and the foundations of moral theology in systematic theology.
+There is no magic order, but the ideal order for the first four to six courses (after TH601 and BS600) would probably be (1) biblical core (taking Hebrew Bible before New Testament); (2) H600 Church History; (3) ST601 Foundations of Systematic Theology; (4) MT600 Fundamentals of Theological Ethics.
+Some reasons for this order include the use of the Hebrew Bible in the New Testament; the importance of history in understanding the church; the use of Scripture and later church fathers in (including contemporary) theology; and the foundations of moral theology in systematic theology.